-When they reach earth and pass through a laboratory, the gravitational waves should produce tiny relative accelerations of free test masses.
-The tiny, oscillatory variation of the spacing between two such masses can be measured optically using a Michelson interferometer, in which (to increase the signal strength) each of the two arms is operated as a Fabry-Perot cavity.
+When the gravitational waves reach earth and pass through a laboratory, general relativity predicts that they will produce tiny relative accelerations of free test masses.
+The resulting oscillatory variation of the spacing between two such masses can be measured optically using a Michelson interferometer, in which (to increase the signal strength) each of the two arms is operated as a Fabry-Perot cavity.
+The most sensitive such gravitational wave detectors that have been operated as of 2012 are the "initial detectors" of the Laser Interferometer Gravitational Wave Observatory (LIGO).

-The two cavities are aligned along perpendicular directions as shown in Fig. 9.11.
+In each of these gravitational-wave detectors, the two cavities are aligned along perpendicular directions as shown in Fig. 9.11.
 A Gaussian beam of light from a laser passes through a beam splitter, creating two beams with correlated phases.
 The beams excite the two cavities near resonance.
-Each cavity has an end mirror with extremely high reflectivity, $1 - r_e^2 < 10^{-4}$ , and a corner mirror ("input mirror") with a lower reflectivity, $1 - \mathfrak{r}i^2 \sim 0.01$ .
+Each cavity has an end mirror with extremely high reflectivity, $1 - \mathbf{r}e^2 < 10^{-4}$ , and a corner mirror ("input mirror") with a lower reflectivity, $1 - \mathbf{r}i^2 \sim 0.03$ .
 Because of this lower reflectivity, by contrast with the etalons discussed above, the resonant light leaks out through the input mirror instead of through the end mirror.
-The reflectivity of the input mirror is so adjusted that the typical photon is stored in the cavity for roughly half the period of the expected gravitational waves (a few milliseconds), which means that the input mirror's reflectivity $\mathfrak{r}i^2$ , the arm length d, and the gravitational-wave frequency $\omega{gw}$ are related by is highly sensitive to the separation between the mirrors: a tiny change $\delta d$ in their separation produces a change in the outcoming phase
+The reflectivity of the input mirror is so adjusted that the typical photon is stored in the cavity for roughly half the period of the expected gravitational waves (a few milliseconds), which means that the input mirror's reflectivity $\mathbf{r}i^2$ , the arm length d, and the gravitational-wave angular frequency